Making saving eyesight simple

 Limbal stem cells ensure the transparency of the cornea, when these stem cells are damaged, they can no longer prevent the cells in the white of the eye from growing over, resulting in blindness.
 Known as Limbal stem cell deficiency (LSCD), this condition is primarily caused by chemical and thermal burns in developing countries, where domestic and workplace hazards are far more common and is estimated to have affected 1.5million adults and children in India.

-Since the 1990s, LSCD has been treated with a simple procedure that has a high risk of eyesight loss in both healthy and damaged eyes.
-In 2003, research led by Sheffield’s Professor Sheila MacNeil and her team, investigated the treatment of skin burns and non-healing wounds.
+In 2003, research led by Sheffield’s Professor Sheila MacNeil and her team in the Department of Materials Science and Engineering, investigated the treatment of skin burns and non-healing wounds.
 Based on insights from this earlier research and collaborating with India’s leading ophthalmology hospital, LV Prasad Eye Institute (LVPEI), Professor MacNeil’s novel SLET approach was developed into a new surgical procedure.

 To date, 1,291 children and adults, across 14 countries in Asia, Europe, North and South America, have had their eyesight saved.
 SLET removes the need for dedicated clinical grade tissue culture facilities, results in improved patient outcomes and treatment accessibility, and a 90% reduction in treatment costs.